aruneshmee/Tool-Condition-Monitoring-Spring-2020/README.md

-# Coop_Singapore
+#  Tool Condition Monitoring (TCM)

-Develop an intelligent real-time hard labor safety monitoring system, incorporating Artificial Intelligence analytics for early fault detection and diagnosis.
-In simple terms, acquire daignosos data from a machine for eg car engine and use machine learning to predict when is the engine highly likely to break down.
+Develop an intelligent real-time hard labor safety monitoring system, incorporating Artificial Intelligence analytics for early fault detection, diagnosis and prognosis.
+In simpler terms, acquire daignosos data from a machine for eg car engine and use analyse current condition of the machine and use machine learning to predict when is the engine highly likely to break down.

 - Step 1: Acquire the data
 - Step 2: Cleaning/Preprocessing of the dataset